-- 2. Remove the WLAN bracket away from the computer. - 3.
-Remove the (M2x2) screw that secures the SSD frame in the slot-2 SSD in place. - 4.
-Disconnect the two WLAN antennas and speaker cable from their connectors on the system board. - 5.
-Unroute the WLAN antennas and speaker cable from the routing guide on the inner frame. - 6.
-Remove the five (M2x5) and the eight (M2x2) screws that secure the inner frame to the computer chassis.

-7. Remove the inner frame from the computer.
+- 1. Remove the (M2x2) screw that secures the SSD frame in the slot-2 SSD in place. - 2.
+Disconnect the two WLAN antennas and speaker cable from their connectors on the system board. - 3.
+Unroute the WLAN antennas and speaker cable from the routing guide on the inner frame. - 4.
+Remove the five (M2x5) and the eight (M2x2) screws that secure the inner frame to the computer chassis. - 5.
+Remove the inner frame from the computer.